Jeff Werber

-Dr. Jeff Werber, DVM is an American veterinarian and veterinary medical journalist.
+Jeff Werber is an American veterinarian and veterinary medical journalist.
 Werber has hosted the television series Lassie's Pet Vet, as well as appearing as a pet-topic contributor on such programs as The Dr. Oz Show, Rachael Ray, and Fox & Friends.

 Early life

 Werber first developed a passion for veterinary medicine during his high school days, volunteering at a local animal clinic.
 This experience led Werber to pursue a bachelor's degree in Zoology, which he earned from the University of California, Berkeley in 1976.
 He went on to earn his Veterinary degree at the University of California, Davis in 1984.

 Veterinary career

 Werber established Century Veterinary Group in 1988, a Los Angeles, California animal hospital which he then sold to Mars/ VCA.

 He was a founding officer of the Association of Veterinary Communicators.
 He also served as a member of the legislative committee for the California Veterinary Medical Association.

 He previously served pet stores, such as Puppy Love in the Beverly Center, but the practice of selling puppy mill pets in pet stores has since been outlawed in the state of California.
 He has worked with the Delta Society and Canine Companions for Independence, among others.